 Eaton Vance's emissions of greenhouse gas relate primarily to the heating, cooling and powering of our office facilities and our employees’ commuting and business travel.
 We conduct an annual assessment of the Company’s greenhouse gas emissions to understand our carbon footprint, and then take action to reduce greenhouse gas emissions and purchase offsets against unavoidable emissions.

 Eaton Vance is committed to offsetting 100% of the Company’s Scope 1 and Scope 2 greenhouse gas emissions for all operations.
 We are also offsetting Scope 3 emissions for our business travel and employee commuting for 2019.
-Our Calvert affiliate has entered into offset agreements for the amount of its greenhouse gas emissions going back to 2018.
+Our Calvert brand has entered into offset agreements for the amount of its greenhouse gas emissions going back to 2018.

 Eaton Vance calculates its annual greenhouse gas emissions and reports these amounts to the CDP (formerly Carbon Disclosure Project).
 Eaton Vance’s 2019 CDP responses can be viewed here.